sgmurphy/wordpress-plugins/beehive-analytics/readme.txt

 - [Hustle](https://wordpress.org/plugins/wordpress-popup/) - Pop-ups, Slide-ins and Email Opt-ins
 - [Defender](https://wordpress.org/plugins/defender-security/) - Security, Monitoring and Hack Protection
 - [SmartCrawl](https://wordpress.org/plugins/smartcrawl-seo/) - SEO Checker, Analyzer, and Optimizer

-And if you need ALL our Pro plugins, services, AND 24/7 WordPress support, get WPMU DEV membership!
-You can try it free for 7 days: [wpmudev.com](https://wpmudev.com/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=beehive-readme&utm_content=link_wpmudev#trial)

 My superhero friends run the WPMU DEV Blog, your source for the very best WordPress tutorials.
 If you need to be in the know about WordPress, check it out.